Patsy Cline: 1961–1963: Career peak and final years

 Also in 1961, Cline was back in the studio to record an upcoming album.
 Among the first songs she recorded was "She's Got You".
 Written by Hank Cochran, he pitched the song to Cline over the phone.
-Insisting to hear it in-person, Cochran brought the recording over to her house, along with a bottle of alcohol.
+Insisting that Patsy hear it in person, Cochran brought the recording over to her house, along with a bottle of alcohol.
 Upon listening to it again, she liked the song and wanted to record it.
-Owen Bradley also liked the song and she recorded it on December 17, 1961.
+Owen Bradley also liked the song, and she recorded it on December 17, 1961.
 "She's Got You" became her third country-pop crossover hit by early 1962.
-"She's Got You" would also be her second number 1 hit on the Billboard country chart.
+"She's Got You" would also be her second number-one hit on the Billboard country chart.
 It was also Cline's first entry in the United Kingdom singles chart, reaching number 43.
-The cover by Alma Cogan, one of Britain's most popular female artists of the 1950s, performed notably as well.
+The cover by Alma Cogan, one of Britain's most popular female artists of the 1950s, performed notably, as well.

 In 1962, Cline had three major hits with "When I Get Through with You, "So Wrong", and "Imagine That".
 Cline's career successes helped her become financially stable enough to purchase her first home.
-She bought a ranch house located Goodlettsville, Tennessee, a suburb of Nashville.
-The home was decorated by Cline and included a music room, several bedrooms and a large backyard.
+She bought a ranch house located in Goodlettsville, Tennessee, a suburb of Nashville.
+The home was decorated by Cline and included a music room, several bedrooms, and a large backyard.
 According to Dottie West, "the house was her mansion, the sign she'd arrived."
 Cline called it her "dream home" and often had friends over to visit.
 After her death, the house was sold to country artist Wilma Burgess.